syncfusion-content/wpf-docs/wpf/DocIo/Working-with-Fields.md

 WEmbedField class represents an embed field type in a Word document.
 Word does not allow to create an embed field type manually (by using Microsoft Word interface).
 This field is used when the document has embedded objects.
 This field usually points to the container in the document that encloses the embedded instance.

-> Note: Modification of WEmbedField properties can cause document corruption or incorrect document preservation.
+N> Modification of WEmbedField properties can cause document corruption or incorrect document preservation.
 DocIO preserves only fields of this type.

 Class Hierarchy